yarasutarun/Superstore-Sales-Dashboard/README.md

   - Chart Customization
   - ## 🚀 How to Use
 1. Download the Excel file from this repository.
-2. Enable content and macros (if used).
-3. Use the slicers to interact with the dashboard.
+2. Use the slicers to interact with the dashboard.